-- There are three different Certificates of Compliance: - WPI-8: A Certificate of Compliance issued by the Texas Department of Insurance for new and ongoing improvements. - WPI-8-E: A Certificate of Compliance issued by the Texas Department of Insurance for completed improvements.
-The Texas Department of Insurance began accepting applications for WPI-8-Es on June 1, 2020. - WPI-8-C: A Certificate of Compliance issued by TWIA for completed improvements.
+- There are three different Certificates of Compliance: - WPI-8: A Certificate of Compliance issued by the Texas Department of Insurance for new and ongoing improvements. - the Texas Department of Insurance for completed improvements.
+The Texas Department of Insurance for completed improvements began accepting applications for WPI-8-Es on June 1, 2020. - WPI-8-C: A Certificate of Compliance issued by TWIA for completed improvements.
 TWIA accepted applications for WPI-8-Cs from January 1, 2017, to May 31, 2020.